scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * From the Database Migration Service dashboard
 * Select Database migration tasks
 * Select Create task
-* Enter a name for Task identifier
+* Enter a name for Task identifier.
+Ex: mbx-postgres-migration-task
 * From the Replication instance dropdown menu, select the replication instance you have created earlier
 * From the Source database endpoint, select the source EC2 endpoint
 * From the Target database endpoint, select the target RDS endpoint